Erb’s Palsy Statistics

 Erb’s Palsy Risk Factors

 • Forceps delivery or vacuum extraction: Children delivered using forceps or vacuum extraction have a higher risk of Erb’s palsy.
-The excessive force applied to the nerves in the neck can directly lead to weakness in the shoulder, arm, hand and fingers.
+The excessive force applied to the nerves in the neck can damage them and directly lead to weakness in the shoulder, arm, hand and fingers.

-• Shoulder dystocia: Shoulder dystocia has been called the most common risk factor for Erb’s palsy.
-It occurs when the size of the infant’s body and shoulders does not match the maternal pelvic diameter.
+• Shoulder dystocia: Shoulder dystocia is a common risk factor for Erb’s palsy.
+It occurs when the shoulders get stuck after the head is delivered, putting pressure on the infant’s neck.
+This happens when the size of the infant’s shoulders is larger than the mother’s pelvis.

 • Above average birth weight: Children with an above average birth weight have a higher risk of developing Erb’s palsy.
 This may be because heavier children have a difficult time in the birthing process as additional pressure is put on nerves in the neck and shoulder.